I’m a cautious, smart mom and my child choked. And it was my fault.

 The truth is he choked because I gave him something I shouldn’t have.
 It’s important to remember that it can happen in any circumstance.

-I’ve also spoken to my husband about it more.
-About how I am going to take a CPR class.
+I remember talking to my husband about how inadequate I felt that I had no training on how to save my choking child.
+About how I was going to take a CPR/Basic Lifesaving Skills class immediately.
 He’s a surgeon.
 He told me the Heimlich is very effective.
 I asked “How effective?”
 His answer: “About 85% of the time.”
 My mouth dropped.
 I blurted out, “That’s it?!
 That’s all?
 That’s not good enough!”

 Did you know that a child dies from choking every 5 days in the US?
 I didn’t.
 My child choked.
 He could’ve been a statistic.